Dominick Argento Chamber Opera Competition

 - Judging is blind; therefore applicants must remove all identifying information from scores and any provided recordings to assure anonymity to the adjudicating panel.

-- A complete piano-vocal score must be submitted in PDF format, sent as an email attachment (in case of files that are too large to attach, a web link to the file is acceptable).
+- A complete piano-vocal score must be submitted in PDF format, uploaded in the application form.
 The score must include a title page that indicates the cast of characters with voice types, and the size and instrumentation of the orchestra.
 The names of the composer and librettist must not appear anywhere on the title page, in the score, or in the filename.
 While the orchestration (actual or planned) must be indicated, full orchestral scores should not be submitted, as they will not be reviewed.

-- Finally, for submissions to be accepted and reviewed, payment of a $25 fee must be made at the Secure online payment area (external link), also due May 1, 2018.
+- Finally, for submissions to be accepted and reviewed, payment of a $25 fee must be made online, also due May 1, 2020.

 A distinguished panel of composers and opera directors select the winning finalists.
-Scenes from three operas chosen as finalists are presented in a showcase performance at the NOA annual convention in January of odd years.
-The opera chosen as the winner of the NOA Chamber Opera Competition is then performed in a full production at the convention in even years.
+Scenes from three operas chosen as finalists are presented in a showcase performance at the NOA annual conference in January of odd years.
+The opera chosen as the winner of the NOA Chamber Opera Competition is then performed in a full production at the conference in even years.

 Entries will be evaluated on vocal writing, dramatic sense, musical elements, performability, and orchestration.